Billy Joel: 1977–1979: The Stranger and 52nd Street

 During the Turnstiles tour, Joel's wife Elizabeth phoned George Martin in an attempt to recruit him as the producer for Joel's next album, but having seen the artist play live at Glassboro State College in New Jersey, Martin declined the invitation.
 Prior to the tour, Joel had expressed to his wife a desire to work with Phil Ramone at some point.
-She now contacted the legendary producer, who attended Joel's concert at New York's Carnegie Hall on June 2, 1977 (as did Don DeVito from Columbia Records, who brought with him a recording truck to tape the show).
+She contacted the legendary producer, who attended Joel's concert at New York's Carnegie Hall on June 2, 1977 (as did Don DeVito from Columbia Records, who brought with him a recording truck to tape the show).
 Impressed by what he saw, Ramone went on to produce all seven studio albums Joel recorded from 1977 to 1986.

 Their first collaboration, The Stranger (1977), was an enormous commercial success and "established Joel as a household name".
 The album yielded four Top-25 hits on the Billboard charts: "Just the Way You Are" (No. 3), "Movin' Out" (No. 17), "Only the Good Die Young" (No. 24) and "She's Always a Woman" (No. 17).
-Joel's first Top Ten album, The Stranger reached number two on the charts and was certified multi-platinum, besting Simon & Garfunkel's Bridge over Troubled Water as Columbia's previous bestselling album.
+Joel's first Top Ten album, The Stranger reached number 2 on the charts and was certified multi-Platinum, besting Simon & Garfunkel's Bridge over Troubled Water as Columbia's previous bestselling album.
 "Just the Way You Are" — written for Joel's first wife, Elizabeth Weber — was inspired by a dream and won Grammy awards for Record of the Year and Song of the Year.
 On tour in Paris, Joel learned the news late one night in a hotel room.
 It also featured "Scenes from an Italian Restaurant", an album-oriented rock classic, which has become one of his best-known songs.
 It is one of Joel's favorite of his own songs, which has become a firm staple of his live shows, and "Vienna", also one of Joel's personal favorites, and one of his most streamed songs on the internet as of 2022.
 Rolling Stone later ranked The Stranger the 70th greatest album of all time.